 “For me, photography is a language of visual story-telling.
 It helps me tell a tale that I want to share with the world.
 My purpose through photography is to be able to tell a story of an individual or a group or a lifestyle.
 To bring the unnoticed existence and realities of life to the eyes of everyone.”

 Dipayan Bhattacharjee (born in 1988) is a street photographer from India, currently based in Shillong, India.
 He studied photography at St. Anthony’s College, Shillong.

-Artist statement: “Life is a movie.
+“Life is a movie.
 Every individual is an artist.
 And I am the storyteller!”

 Dipayan Bhattacharjee, what was your most memorable moment shooting pictures?